CivicActions/ssp-toolkit/docs/controls/SC.md

 #### LINCS specific control or LINCS Responsibility

-Denial of service (DoS) attacks impair the performance of network devices and server hosts, and thence the application itself.
-LINCS relies on the AWS platform for the protection of DoS attacks defined by LINCS SC-5.
+The LINCS Technology Project system is configured to reduce vulnerabilities in its operating system and applications to protect against Denial of Service (DoS) attacks.

+The LINCS support staff ensures the system is protected against or limits the effect of DoS attacks as specified in the Department of Education, Handbook for Information Security Incident Response and Reporting Procedures (Handbook OCIO-14).

 #### Drupal specific control support

 Drupal has a manual ability to block IP addresses in cases where attacks bypass cloud protection.
-This is managed by the support team.
+This is managed by CivicActions Operations.

 #### Amazon Web Services (AWS) US-East/West control support

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: denial of service protection.

-Monitoring is conducted though AWS Operations in analyzing capacity and traffic patterns in potential DoS attacks.